 You may swim also with groupers, dogtooth tuna, grey and white tip reef sharks, school of trevallies and napoleon wrasses.

 The Yapak diving site is recommended for advanced and experienced scuba divers with a deep diver certification.

 Diving at the Yapak dive sites in Boracay.

-The wall start around 30 meters (100 feet) deep and goes down to 70 meters (230 feet).
+The wall is found around 30 meters (100 feet) deep and goes down to 70 meters (230 feet) deep.

-On the top of the wall you will see a huge school of blue triggerfish (also known as red toothed triggerfish) schooling up and down along side of the wall.
+On the top of the wall you will see a huge school of blue triggerfish (also known as red toothed triggerfish) schooling up and down alongside of the wall.

 Our thoughts about diving at Yapak in Boracay.

 Yapak 2 is the most popular dive site in Boracay.
 It can be a challenging dive if the current is strong, and this dive is reserved to the advanced divers, deep divers and tec divers.

 At the end of the dive, there is a plateau where you can see few baby sharks hiding in the crevices at a depth of around 25 meters (80 feet), then you will go up in the "big blue" for your decompression (tec-divers only) or safety stop.

 Few advices for this dive: Dive nitrox (the standard 30% or 32% is perfect) as most of the dive will be below 30 meters (100 feet) deep.